 We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.

-Drainage, we assume is to an exclusive septic tank.
-This was not located.
+Drainage, we understand is to an exclusive septic tank which lies within the feu.
+This was not checked or tested.
 It should be ensured that appropriate registration documents are available.